HosseinOutward/VFS-Bot/README.md

 # VFS version 2 (new site)
-for VFS Global v2, contact me. the code is private for that one.
+For VFS Global v2, contact me. the v2 code which bypasses the captcha and does everything automatically is private at the moment.

 This code is modified for VFS v1 (originally made by @hnavidan and @jeromin)

 # VFS Appointment Bot v1